 No matter your age or assets, you can find a fee-only financial advisor to help.
 XYPlanningNetwork advisors focus on working with Generation X and Y investors.

-The word financial planner is broad and requires further research to find out exactly what qualifications the planner has to manage your money.
+The word financial planner is broad and requires further research to determine exactly what qualifications the planner has to manage your money.

 Financial planners can belong to a number of networks, but they are not created equal.